-Shellie Arnold tells others she’s living proof God can redeem, heal, and restore anything.
-A homeschool mom of over twenty years, she knows the unique challenges stay-at-home moms face.
+Shellie Arnold is an inspirational writer and speaker.
+She has published articles, written weekly devotional curriculum for an 8000 member church, taught at writers conferences, spoken at home schooling events, and conducted classes, seminars, and retreats for various church groups.
+She tells others she’s living proof God can redeem, heal, and restore anything.
+A home school mom of over twenty-two years, she knows the unique challenges stay-at-home moms face.
 As a sexual abuse survivor, she understands the long-term effects trauma can have, even for believers.

 (Only the first ten will be accepted and must pre-register @ [email protected])